-"Spreading the Black Joy Virus" is a community- and youth-enrichment campaign envisioned in Portland (OR), during the 2020 COVID-19 pandemic.
-We want it to celebrate the fact that, for centuries, the Black community has always made a way out of no way.
-And when challenging moments like this arise, the Sankofa bird within the JOY reminds us to reach back and fetch our ancestral resilience, creativity and sense of community.
+The "Spreading the Black Joy Virus"campaign was first envisioned in Portland (OR), in 2020, during the early days of the COVID-19 pandemic.
+It celebrates the fact that, for centuries, the Black community has always made a way out of no way.
+And when challenging moments arise, the Sankofa bird reminds us to reach back and fetch our ancestral resilience, creativity, sense of community and Black JOY.

 Photo Credit: Jacobsen Valentine